TITLE 92: TRANSPORTATION

 2) Each surety must have equity in that real estate in the amount of the bond;

-3) The bond must be endorsed by the clerk of the court and approved by a judge as provided in IVC Section 7-320.
+3) The bond must be endorsed by the clerk of the court and approved by a judge as provided in Section 7-320 of the IVC.

-e) If any evidence of proof of financial responsibility for the future filed under the Law falls below the amount required as provided in IVC Section 1-164.5, additional evidence shall be required.
+e) If any evidence of proof of financial responsibility for the future falls below the amount required as provided in Section 1-164.5 of the IVC, additional evidence shall be required.
 Cash and securities are deposited with the Illinois State Treasurer and the Treasurer monitors the securities and informs the Department if its value falls below the amount required.
-A certificate of insurance or bonds, real estate bonds that are without liens, stocks and cash shall be accepted as evidence to establish the additional required proof of financial responsibility for the future.
+A certificate of insurance or bonds, real estate bonds that are without liens, stocks, and cash shall be accepted as evidence to establish the additional required proof of financial responsibility for the future.
 The additional security shall be sent to the Safety and Financial Responsibility Section, Department of Driver Services, 2701 South Dirksen Parkway, Springfield, Illinois 62723.

-f) Whenever any evidence of proof of ability to respond in damages required to be filed pursuant to the provisions of IVC Section 7-301 no longer fulfills the purpose for which required, the Department shall require other evidence of ability to respond in damages, including but not limited to an endorsed certificate of insurance meeting the requirements of IVC Section 1-164.5, bonds, unencumbered real estate bonds, stocks or cash.
-The person required to post proof shall have 30 days after notification by the Department to post or file additional proof.
-If the person fails to post proof within 30 days, the Secretary of State shall suspend the driver's license, registration certificate, license plates and registration sticker pending receipt of such proof.
+f) Whenever any evidence of proof of ability to respond in damages required by the provisions of Section 7-301 of the IVC no longer fulfills the purpose for which required, the Department shall require other evidence of ability to respond in damages, including but not limited to an endorsed certificate of insurance meeting the requirements of Section 1-164.5 of the IVC, bonds, unencumbered real estate bonds, stocks, or cash.
+The person required to post proof shall have 30 days after notification by the Department to post or submit additional proof.
+If the person fails to post proof within 30 days, the Secretary of State shall suspend the driver's license, registration certificate, license plates, and registration sticker pending receipt of such proof.

-g) Proof of Financial Responsibility as required in the Law shall be made by filing with the Secretary of State a written or electronic certificate of insurance.
-Notices of cancellation or termination of the certified policy of insurance proof as required in IVC Sections 7-315 and 7-318 must be submitted in writing or electronically.
-All written or electronic certificates of insurance proof and cancellation or termination as required in the Law must be submitted in a manner satisfactory to the Secretary of State.
+g) Notices of cancellation or termination of the certified policy of insurance proof as required in Sections 7-315 and 7-318 of the IV must be electronically transmitted to the Department in a form and manner satisfactory to the Secretary of State.

-h) A notice of cancellation or termination of the certified policy of insurance for nonpayment of premiums shall only be sent to the Secretary of State after the insured has failed to discharge, on or after the due date, any of his or her obligations in connection with the payment of premiums, or installments that are payable directly to the insurer, its agent or a party that has financed the premium.
-In the event an insurance company violates the provisions of this subsection, that violation shall be reported to the Illinois Department of Financial and Professional Regulation-Division of Insurance.
+h) A notice of cancellation or termination of the certified policy of insurance for nonpayment of premiums shall only be transmitted to the Department after the insured has failed to discharge, on or after the due date, any of the policy-holder's obligations in connection with the payment of premiums, or installments that are payable directly to the insurer, its agent, or a party that has financed the premium.
+In the event an insurance company violates the provisions of this subsection, the Department shall report that violation to the Illinois Department of Insurance.